fib-app

 skip skip records

-By skip
+Through skip

 1curl -X GET http://localhost/1.0/person?skip=100

-limit returns the record limit
+limit returns record limit

-By limit
+Through limit

 1curl -X GET http://localhost/1.0/person?limit=100